What is radiation therapy?

 The side effects of radiation therapy can be split into two broad categories: early and late effects.

-- If the mouth is being treated, side effects can include excessive salivation, bad breath (halitosis), formation of plaques or ulcers, and secondary infections.
+- If the mouth is being treated, side effects can include excessive salivation, bad breath, the formation of plaques or ulcers, and secondary infections.
 This is called mucositis.
 Pets experiencing these side effects will be provided medications to treat the infections and pain.

-- If the eye is being treated, side effects such as blepharitis, conjunctivitis, and keratitis (inflammation of the eyelids, surface of the eye, and cornea respectively) are possible.
+- If the eye is being treated, side effects such as blepharitis, conjunctivitis, and keratitis (inflammation of the eyelids, the surface of the eye, and the cornea, respectively) are possible.
 The eye can become dry due to a change in normal tear production and is susceptible to corneal ulceration (an open sore on the cornea).
-Cataracts and retinal damage are also possible, and may lead to loss of vision.
+Cataracts and retinal damage are also possible and may lead to vision loss.

 - If the intestinal tract is within the radiation field, diarrhea may also be observed.

 Late side effects usually occur more than six months after therapy.
-These effects are also dependent on the tumor and the surrounding tissues that may be involved.
+These effects also depend on the tumor and its surrounding tissues.
 Your veterinary oncologist will discuss the possible effects and what to watch for.